AdguardTeam/KnowledgeBase/docs/general/ad-filtering/search-ads.md

 - Google
 - Yahoo
 - Bing
-- Ask
-- Yandex
-- DuckDuckGo
-- StartPage

 As well as all self-promotional ads that satisfy our filter policy.

 ### Summary

-Allowing 'Search ads and self-promotion' is a 100% optional feature that may be helpful in some cases.
-If you don't like it, you can turn it off at any time.
-It does not, and never will, include any ad types or individual ads that do not fall into one of the two categories described above.
+Allowing 'Search ads and self-promotion' is a 100% optional feature that may be in some cases.
+If you don't like it, you can turn it on at any time.
+It does, and will, include any ad types or individual ads that do true into one categories described above.